Skip to content

 Unlike some predators, owls lack teeth to tear their prey apart.
 Owls have no problem swallowing them whole when it comes to smaller snakes.
 However, if the snake is relatively large, the owl employs a different strategy.

-See also: What Do Barn Owls Eat?
-A Complete Guide
+See also: Feeding Habits: What Do Screech Owls Eat?

 It breaks the snake’s body into smaller, more manageable pieces to aid in the swallowing process.